-It is understood that certain investment managers in the Fund, particularly those categorized as hedge funds, may use derivatives and leverage as part of their investment strategies.
-Managers using

-- derivatives and/or leverage shall have in place systems to analyze and monitor liquidity and counter party credit risk in order to minimize the risks associated with the use of derivatives. - ◆ The Fund Manager may use derivatives in the Fund to hedge investment risks or to replicate investment positions in a more efficient manner or at a lower cost than would otherwise be possible in the cash markets, but should inform the Committee whenever the Fund Manager is changing derivatives with the Fund.
+- It is understood that certain investment managers in the Fund, particularly those categorized as hedge funds, may use derivatives and leverage as part of their investment strategies.
+Managers using derivatives and/or leverage shall have in place systems to analyze and monitor liquidity and counter party credit risk in order to minimize the risks associated with the use of derivatives. - The Fund Manager may use derivatives in the Fund to hedge investment risks or to replicate investment positions in a more efficient manner or at a lower cost than would otherwise be possible in the cash markets, but should inform the Committee whenever the Fund Manager is using derivatives in the Fund to hedge investment risks.
 Selling of uncovered options is prohibited.